williambcosta/godot-touch-camera-2d/README.md

 ## Compatibility

-For now ,the camera script was only tested using the Godot version 3.2.x
+For now, the camera script was only tested using the Godot version 3.2.x

 ## Functioning